lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-02-Formalising_Math_Set_theory.md

 TG set theory is ZF set theory plus Tarski's axiom, which basically states that every set belongs to some Grothendieck universe.
 This axiom may sound unreasonably strong, since even the members of these universes imply the existence of further universes.
 However, set theorists are used to such assumptions.
 Through the gateway drug of an inaccessible cardinal (which guarantees the existence of one universe), set theorists have become addicted to a [vast pharmacopoeia](http://cantorsattic.info/Upper_attic) of unimaginably stronger assumptions.
-Tarski's axiom turns out to be pretty tame, compared with the others.
+Tarski's axiom turns out to be pretty tame compared with the others.
 Somehow, it also implies the [axiom of choice]({% post_url 2021-11-10-Axiom_of_Choice %}).

 ### The proof assistant Mizar

-During the Cold War, those of us working in the West seldom noticed what was going on in the East (other than things to do with missiles and tanks), so the advocates of the QED Manifesto were astonished to discover how much mathematics had already been formalised using a system that they had never heard of:
+During the Cold War, those of us working in the West seldom noticed what was going on in the East not involving missiles and tanks, so the advocates of the QED Project were astonished to discover how much mathematics had already been formalised using a system that they had never heard of:
 [Mizar](http://mizar.org), from the University of Białystok in Poland.
-It was created in 1973 by Andrzej Trybulec, offering a highly flexible language for mathematical concepts based on Tarski–Grothendieck set theory.
+It had been created in 1973 by Andrzej Trybulec.
+It offered a highly flexible language, based on Tarski–Grothendieck set theory, for mathematical concepts and proofs.

 The Mizar language was designed to be readable by mathematicians while being strictly formal.
-Isabelle's Isar language borrows heavily from Mizar, and they are also pronounced similarly if you are German.
+Isabelle's Isar language borrows heavily from Mizar.
+They are also pronounced similarly (if you [are German](https://www.muenchen.de/int/en/culture-leisure/sport-fitness/lakes-munich/isar.html)).

 The [Mizar Mathematical Library](http://www.mizar.org/library/) accumulated contributions by a great many authors.